How We Can Solve The STEM Gender Gap One Classroom at a Time

 With this in mind, we desperately need to create environments where girls feel that asking questions, discovering new things and even failing are essential, positive parts of the learning process.
 And with a STEM curriculum, that’s exactly what you get.

 Teacher Markus Hartnett undertook a 3D printing project with fourth and fifth graders, where students were heavily immersed in the task of building a prototype, revising it, testing it and gathering feedback from fellow students.
-The students’ mission was to colonize a new planet, and they came up with clay designs and put them into 3D software.
+Ultimately, the students’ mission was to colonize a new planet, and they came up with clay designs and put them into 3D software.
 With extremely positive results, Markus stated that “3D printing is a great tool to ease the fear of failure, as a student can design a prototype, see how it works and, if it fails, they can modify their design and print another one.
 Even engineers at the professional level have to deal with failure and adjustment.”4

 What Educators Can Do: